TonyJem/FavoriteBookApp/README.md

   2. Add the capability to delete Books from the main list.

-  3. Create a custom table view cell to better display the details of each Book in the main list.
+  3. Create a custom table view cell to display the details of each Book in the main list.
 <br>
 <br>
 <br>